 These are 100% original Rolex 622 bridges and not fake conversion bridges as perpetuated by Vinh Nguyen aka civic4982 and other trolls.

 Nguyen and his gang of liars are protecting Mark Hollis cause they were promised parts and other incentives from the Rinaldi estate.
 Remember this stack of dials?

-Ironically, the same day this article was published, Vinh Nguyen aka civic4982 posted a picture of a new fake 3646 on the Homageforum.
+Ironically, the same day this article was published, Vinh Nguyen aka civic4982 showed off his new fake 3646 on the Homageforum.
 Have a look at the dial on the picture below.
 It appears to be the same as the dial at the bottom of the stack picture.